Originally posted 24th May 2021

 Our Prestige Classic Chevron Brown flooring is the most versatile product in this style, being suitable for a wide range of environments that may see a lot of footfall or traffic, from kitchens to hallways, dining rooms and living rooms.

-Coloured textured laminate in a chevron pattern will also serve to create the same effect in a fraction of the time it takes to lay a full floor.
-Our high-quality Parquet Chevron Style Coffee Vinyl also delivers an optimum effect to enliven your home or workplace.
+Coloured textured laminate in a chevron pattern will also create the same effect in a fraction of the time it takes to lay a full floor.
+Our high-quality Ecostep Alaska Cushioned vinyl also delivers an optimum effect to enliven your home or workplace.

 Which parquet flooring should I go for?

-Much will depend on the overall style, tones and colours you are aiming for in your property, and the nature of the spaces where you want to introduce parquet flooring.
+Much will depend on the overall style, tones and colours you are aiming for in your property.
+The nature of the spaces where you want to introduce parquet flooring will also be important.

-Practicality and durability will also be a factor, according to how much traffic you expect in the room and whether you need your flooring to be completely waterproof, slip-resistant, etc. You might also want to consider the speed of fitting and, of course, the cost, especially in a commercial environment.
+Practicality and durability will also be a factor.
+Consider how much traffic you expect in the room and whether you need your flooring to be completely waterproof, slip-resistant, etc. You might also think about the speed of fitting and, of course, the cost, especially in a commercial environment.

 But in the end, always go for the style and tone that makes you feel most comfortable.
 All our flooring products are designed to last, and you won’t want to change them again any time soon!